polkadot-developers/polkadot-docs/develop/parachain-devs/runtime-development/FRAME/create-custom-pallet.md

     ```

     !!!note
+        Proper version management is crucial for ensuring compatibility and reducing potential conflicts in your project.
 Carefully select the versions of the packages according to your project's specific requirements:

         - When developing for a specific Polkadot SDK runtime, ensure that your pallet's dependency versions match those of the target runtime
         - If you're creating this pallet within a Polkadot SDK workspace: